-The factors we’ve just discussed impact the cost of all types of life insurance, whether whole or otherwise.
+The factors we’ve just discussed the impact the cost of all types of business life insurance, whether whole or otherwise.
 However, some features specific to whole life policies change the price too.
 These include:

 A term life insurance policy lapses as soon as you stop paying.
 But it’s not quite so easy to surrender your whole life insurance policy.

-If you decide to stop paying, the accrued cash value on the policy funds your premiums until it runs out.
+If you decide to stop paying, the accrued cash value on the term life insurance policy funds your premiums until it runs out.
 At which point, the cover lapses, and they won’t pay your beneficiaries anything upon your death.